Professor Nicholas White

 - Cambridge Seminar Series 2013-14

 He has also dabbled in other domains such as the relationship between literature and Grand Opera.
-He was one of the founding General Editors of Dix-Neuf (the journal of the Society of Dix-Neuviémistes, the UK and Irish professional body in nineteenth-century French studies), and is now a member of their Editorial Board.
-He was from 2013 to 2016 the nineteenth-century literature reviews editor of H-France, an organization based in North America for academics working on French history and culture that includes over 3000 subscribers from some 40 nations.
-He is the sole member, outside USA and France, of the advisory board of the major North American journal in the field, Nineteenth-Century French Studies.
-He has also written, translated or lectured for the Globe Theatre, Somerset House, the Philharmonia Orchestra and the Times Literary Supplement.
+He was one of the founding editors of Dix-Neuf (the journal of the Society of Dix-Neuviémistes, the UK and Irish professional body in nineteenth-century French studies), and is now a member of their Editorial Board.
+He was from 2013 to 2016 the nineteenth-century literature reviews editor of H-France, an organization based in North America for academics working on French history and culture that includes over 4000 subscribers from some 40 nations.
+He is on the advisory board of three major North American journals in the field, Nineteenth-Century French Studies, Symposium and Romanic Review; and is correspondant britannique for the French journal Les Cahiers naturalistes.
+He has also spoken at Leicester City Football Club, Manchester United Football Club, Merchant Taylors’ Hall London, and Somerset House; written for the Globe Theatre; consulted for the Folio Society (French Short Stories; Adventures of the Three Musketeers); and translated for the City of London Sinfonia, and, most frequently, the Philharmonia Orchestra.
+He has, since the late 1990s, written from time to time for the Times Literary Supplement.